roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

+===

- ****** Puppy Girl: The Stray ****** byTx_Tall_Tales© She crawled out to the living room, seeing her temporary master once again working at his computer.
+She crawled out to the living room, seeing her temporary master once again working at his computer.
 She could smell the cooked food, and found her bowl, cold scrambled eggs and some meat product.
 No gentle feeding of a 5-star dinner this time.
 She smiled, recalling lying in his arms, being fed the steak and incredible chocolate cake.

  She ate her breakfast, surprised at how hungry she still was.
 She drank from her bowl, wiping her face on her arm.
 She crawled around the room, examining her surroundings for a long while.
 The man ignored her.
 Apparently she didn't have to stay huddled in the corner all day.